vkaelin/spring-boot-example/README.md

 ## More information
 - Songs files are stored in a `./songs` folder (gitignored), this is configurable in the `application.yml` file
 - Other information can be configured in the `application.yml` file under the `config` root key, for example the jwt key paths, its expiration time or the cron expressions for the JobRunr jobs
+- If you want examples of the needed JWT secrets, you can find it [here](https://github.com/spring-projects/spring-security-samples/tree/main/servlet/spring-boot/java/jwt/login/src/main/resources)